duducheng/Learning-Notes/README.md

 NB: Time below means when I "studied", not when it has been.

+## 2018-11
+Very busy on preparing papers for CVPR18.

 ## 2018-10
 Main focus: preparing CVPR (and IPMI) [ddl](https://creedai.github.io/ai-deadlines/)